-The following summary is taken from the technical report entitled "Ollachea Gold Project, Technical Report" (the "Ollachea Report") dated 6 April 2010.
-This summary is not complete and the full Ollachea Report can be accessed on the Company's SEDAR profile at www.sedar.com.
+The following summary is taken from the technical reports entitled "Ollachea Gold Project, Technical Report" dated 6 April 2010 and "Ollachea Resource Update, November 2010" dated 14 January 2011 (the "Ollachea Reports") which Ollachea Reports are incorporated by reference.
+This summary is not complete and the full Ollachea Reports can be accessed on the Company's SEDAR profile at www.sedar.com.